mesour/packager-server/docs/en/turtle.md

 - All configurations are **required**.
 - Start position must always be at the bottom left of the cube.
+- Storage side is when standing in front of a chest

 ```
 {